Internet Explorer 11 on Windows and compatibility mode for Internet Explorer is not supported.

 To maintain performance while working with flows on the web, limits are applied to the amount of data you can include in a flow.

 - When connecting to files, the maximum file size is 1GB.

 - The data sampling option to include all data is not available.
 The default sample data limit is 1 million rows.

-- In Tableau Online, the number of flow runs you can perform in a day is also limited by the site administrator.
-For more information, see Tableau Online Site Capacity(Link opens in a new window) in the Tableau Online help.
+- In Tableau Online, the number of flow runs you can perform in a day is limited by the site administrator.
+For more information, see Tableau Online Site Capacity(Link opens in a new window).

 When you create and edit flows on the web you may notice a few differences in navigation and the availability of certain features.
 While most features are available across all platforms, some features are limited or not yet supported in Tableau Server or Tableau Online.
 The following table identifies features where differences might apply.